Jopik1/filmot-title-restorer/README.md

 Changelog:

+    16 July 2026
+    Fixed to work with YT layout changes which modified css class names and dom structure.

     21 September 2025
     Merged dnicolson  PR - prevent the script from running in youtube.com iframes (i.e. embeded videos) Fixed restore button placement for YT layout changes in regular playlists